The Chi is in the Food and Increased with Essential Oil Formulas

 |Yin Animals||Yang Animals|

 The acid forming and alkaline forming foods can be classified Yin or Yang according to their sodium, potassium, calcium, magnesium phosphorus and sulfur content.
 Yin acid forming foods are high in phosphorus and sulfur, and at the same time are low in sodium.
 Yang acid forming foods are high in phosphorus, sulfur and sodium.
 Yin alkaline forming foods are high in potassium, calcium and low in phosphorus and sulfur.
 Yang alkaline forming foods are high in sodium, magnesium and low in phosphorus and sulfur.
+The first step in healing is to cleanse the body of negative ch’i and toxins.
+Clean out old toxins and support liver and kidney function with Detox essential oil formula.

 The following list is from the four wheel balance of foods on page 90 and 91 of “Acid & Alkaline”, by Herman Aihara.
 It is divided into four groupings: